lkrsova/lkrsova.github.io/pages/about.md

 Hi!
 My name is Leni and I'm the one running this website.
 I am a PhD student at iSchool in Syracuse (NY) which makes me a researcher in training.
 I am interested in algorithms, datafication, user experience and pop culture writ-large.
 I started this blog to share here my ideas, thoughts and things I've noticed about pop culture, game design and topics related to my research.

 ### Video games
+I am interested in user experience (UX) and design of video games as an experience that helps us escape from out mundane worlds.
+I just recently started researching this domain which means I cannot say a lot about it.
+However, I am so fascinated by the sheer amount of materials and resources I so far stumbeld upon.
+You will hear about most of them on this website.

 My favorite games are ones which put the gamer in the center of their design by **creating an immersive experience with their rich narrative and thoughtful designed experience**.
 I am currently working on my way through *The Witcher 3: Wild Hunt* and its expansions.
 I am also a huge fan of indie games and applaud all the game developers putting their work out there just because they love developing games.

-I started playing video games when I was five and stopped as a teenager when Mass Effect came out.
-Those included first-person shooters like DOOM, Quake, Heretic, Duke Nukem 3D; strategy games like Side Meier's Colonization and Cvilization, Age of Empires, Ceaser III, Tycoons; and adventure games including Czech Polda, Veil of Darkness and others.
-I returned to video games after 15 years (as a player and researcher) through Call of Duty Mobile, Life is Strange and hidden objects & mini-puzzles Lost Lands game series.
+I started playing video games when I was 5 and stopped as a teenager around the time when the first *Mass Effect* came out.
+Those included first-person shooters like *DOOM*, *Quake*, *Heretic*, *Duke Nukem 3D*; strategy games like *Sid Meier's Colonization* and *Cvilization*, *Age of Empires*, *Caeser III*, *Tycoons*; RPG games like *Mafia*, *Diablo II*; and adventure games including Czech *Polda*, *Veil of Darkness* and others.
+I returned to video games after 15 years (as a player and researcher) through *Call of Duty Mobile*, *Life is Strange* and hidden objects & mini-puzzles *Lost Lands* game series.

 When my PhD obligations permits, I am a game tester and localization translator for games and software.
 If you want to connect with me, you can find me on Steam as leeloo.

 ### Algorithms & Datafication